Wie soll ich dich empfangen: Text

-Catherine Winkworth translated five of its ten stanzas freely, beginning "Ah!
+Catherine Winkworth translated six of its ten stanzas freely, beginning "Ah!
 Lord, how shall I meet Thee".

 Melodies and settings

-Johann Crüger first published the hymn in 1653 in the fifth edition of the hymnal Praxis Pietatis Melica by Johann Crüger, with a melody he composed himself.
+Johann Crüger first published the hymn in 1653 in the fifth edition of the hymnal Praxis pietatis melica by Johann Crüger, with a melody he composed himself.

-Dietrich Buxtehude arranged the hymn as a cantata, BuxWV 109.
+Dieterich Buxtehude arranged the hymn as a cantata, BuxWV 109.
 The first stanza from the hymn also appears in Johann Sebastian Bach's Christmas Oratorio, but set to Hans Leo Hassler's "Befiehl du deine Wege" melody (Zahn 5385a)—the same melody as "O Haupt voll Blut und Wunden", which returns in the work's final movement.

 In the current Protestant hymnal Evangelisches Gesangbuch, the song is EG 11.
 It is also part of several other hymnals and songbooks.